-Every day on the Internet, you come across some or the other copyright issue – be it downloading a song or sharing some video with others.
-While it is explicit that the person or company that created any piece of work – text, graphics, animations, music, narration, video or a combination thereof – is the actual copyright owner, there are cases where people confuse as who is the copyright owner for different things.
+Every day on the Internet, you come across some of the other copyright issues – be it downloading a song or sharing some video with others.
+While it is explicit that the person or company that created any piece of worktext, graphics, animations, music, narration, video or a combination thereof – is the actual copyright owner, there are cases where people confuse as to who is the copyright owner for different things.

 For example, if you pick up an image from Wikimedia Commons and use the image on a brochure you prepared, does it infringe any copyright?
 If you record screen movements for some program and put it together as a tutorial, are you infringing the copyright of the software or hardware owner?

 I will first answer the case of Wikimedia Commons.
 Yes, you are infringing copyright if you are using some image from Wikimedia Commons and do not attribute its use to the original creator in the manner prescribed by Wikimedia.
 For those who don’t know, Wikimedia is a repository of text, graphics, animations and audio/video that is meant for sharing under creative commons license.
 A Creative Commons license requires you to attribute the work to its creator in a predefined manner.

 Microsoft Copyright Statement

 Coming to Microsoft, if you create a tutorial for – say MS Paint – and upload it on to some video sharing site or distribute it through CDs, are you infringing copyrights of Microsoft?
 MS Paint is a software from Microsoft so naturally whatever appears on the screen are products of Microsoft.
 Under such cases, the copyrights to screenshots belong to Microsoft.

 But… Microsoft relieves you of the copyright issues by providing some guidelines.
 If you use the screenshots in the manner prescribed by Microsoft, you hold the copyright to the screenshots.